industrial-edge/miscellaneous/tank application/README.md

 ### Program alarm

 The tank application offers the possibility to simulate a program alarm for testing purposes.
 Therefore the parameter *GDB.appSignals.APP_Alarm* acts as trigger.
 As long as this parameter is set to TRUE, the program alarm "This is a program alarm (test)" is active.
 The alarm status is written in the parameter *GDB.signals.alarm*.
-This active alarm is also visualised in the HMI, where the alarm table can be opended.
+This active alarm is also visualised in the HMI, where the alarm table can be opened.

 ![Alarm](graphics/Alarm.png)